Students: Middle & High School

 What if my student has dietary restrictions?

 You will be asked when you register about any special dietary needs.
-Please indicate on the form what your student’s dietary needs are, including vegetarian, gluten free, dairy free, and list food allergies (please indicate severity, cross contamination, airborne, and other concerns).
+Please indicate on the form your student’s dietary needs (e.g., vegetarian, gluten-free, dairy-free) and list any food allergies.
+For allergies, please note the severity and whether there are concerns related to cross-contamination, airborne exposure, or other factors.
 Olivet Nazarene University serves a variety of foods at each meal and can make special plates upon request.

 What if my student needs medications at camp?